htlou/Interp/papers.md

 - interpreting GPT: the logit lens (Surprised to discover that I've read it before)
 - Eliciting Latent Predictions from Transformers with the Tuned Lens (Sounds like logit lens plus, but building a tool like that is also beyond 10 hours)
 - Fine-Tuning Enhances Existing Mechanisms: A Case Study on Entity Tracking (Training dynamics is fantastic!
 But alas, I have to admit that I really wants to examine the training dynamics as the application.
 Arrrrgh!)
-- <1h, and is really frustrating to face the reality that training dynamic is explored...
+- <1h, and is really frustrating to face the reality that training dynamic is explored several times...

 ## Some delves into Circuits
 - How does GPT-2 compute greater-than?: Interpreting mathematical abilities in a pre-trained language model
 - Does Circuit Analysis Interpretability Scale?
 Evidence from Multiple Choice Capabilities in Chinchilla

-More than 1.5h passed after countdown starts... **Tik Tok Tik Tok**
+More than 1h passed after countdown starts... **Tik Tok Tik Tok**

 ## Stop and think
 - It just came to me: The title of the fine-tuning interp paper is *Fine-Tuning Enhances Existing Mechanisms*.
 What if the model learned a **new** ability in fine-tuning rather then reinforcing **old** ones, for example, chat?